Totchinuko/apiconan.totchinuko.fr/patches/sudo.1.0.x.md

 - Fixed nameplate health/buff remaining visible behind walls when weapons were drawn and the wall check is active on the server
 - Fixed nameplate health damage marker
 - Fixed photo mode unfreezing Tot!Admin freeze on the client when closing the panel

+## 1.2.12
+- Fixed nameplates health bar failing to hide the vanilla one on some occasions
+- Fixed the Nameplate range settings resetting after a server reboot